imkrishnasarathi/imkrishnasarathi/README.md

 ⚙️ Currently building my own Homelab!

-🤖 Exploring the realm of AI
+🤖 Exploring the realm of AI and related Mathematics

 :octocat: View my projects <a href="https://github.com/imkrishnasarathi">here</a>